GJDuck/e9patch/README.md

 ## Versions

-The released version is an improved version of the original prototype evaluated in the paper.
+The current version of E9Patch is significantly improved compared to the original prototype evaluated in the PLDI'2020 paper.
+Specifically:

+* The current version implements several new optimizations and can generate significantly faster binaries, sometimes by a factor of 2x.
+  To enable the new optimizations, pass the `-O2` option to E9Tool.
-The implementation of the *Physical Page Grouping* space optimization has been improved.
+* The implementation of the *Physical Page Grouping* space optimization has also been improved.
+* The patching coverage has also been slightly improved.
+* Many new features have been implemented (see the documentation).

 ## License